Create Config

 View Data

-WI Kaufman Early-Stage Entrepreneurship Index
+WI Kauffman Early-Stage Entrepreneurship Index

 -0.64